MyCryptoDictionary/Sponsor/README.md

 # Sponsor
 To raise fund for MyCryptoDictionary App development strictly via Crypto coins/tokens donation ONLY (no Fiat, no Presale &amp; no ICO) from selfless crypto community leaders/voices.
 -
-SPONSOR TERM: Minimum and Maximum Donation of $1,000 Only to support building 5,000 Crypto Terms & Meaning Dictionary App for the Crypto/Blockchain Community!
+SPONSOR TERM: Minimum of $1,000 and maximum of $1,000 in Cryptocurrency ONLY (nothing less or more and no fiat - if you intend to contribute less or more crypto to this project or have partnership offer, kindly reach out via "Open@ mycryptodictionary") to support building 5,000 Crypto Terms & Meaning Dictionary App for the Crypto/Blockchain Community!
 -

 Intro To MyCryptoDictionary App Project